Mahaboobsab/iOS-Interview-Q-A/README.md

 SceneDelegate manages the lifecycle of individual UI scenes (windows).
 It was introduced in iOS 13 to support multi-window capabilities, especially on iPadOS.
 It handles scene-specific events like connecting, disconnecting, entering foreground/background, and setting up the UI.
 <img width="744" height="304" alt="Screenshot 2025-08-13 at 9 55 35 AM" src="https://github.com/user-attachments/assets/8d737f02-d2c6-48c4-b06f-38021fa36829" />

+## Question 21: What is a Trailing Closure?

+A closure is just a block of code you can pass around.